solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 Microscopically, unusual admixed components are still found of: extraordinarly small, crimson crystal pieces, quite a few intense yellow granules with noticeable crystal faces, some light yellow, oblong prismatic forms and, finally, distinct, up to 1/2 millimeter large, red granules with conchoidal breakage that are translucent — likely a decomposition product of the ferrous sulfide, similar to _caput mortuum_ [_crocus metallorum_].

+The analysis of the non-magnetic part yielded, according to vom Rath:

 ...